YelloNox/YouTube-UnBlock/README.md

 - [ ] Add multi-language support (aka, translations with google translate)
 - [ ] Fix Bug: Frame loads multiple times!
 Add the check to each runtime.
 - [ ] So...
 Playlists are broken :O. Youtube thinks the videos fail to load, then skips them, repeatedly, forever...
+- [ ] Setting saved to local storage (for language implementation mostly)

 ## Issues?
 If there are any issues, or you have a suggestion, please feel free to [open an issue](https://github.com/YelloNolo/YouTube-UnBlock/issues).
 I appreciate the feedback!